Deepak-Gangwani/Ingestion-Api-Analytics-Task/README.md

 - Proper input validation and error handling to enhance robustness.
 - Well-organized code to improve readability and maintainability.

-### 📈 Task 3: Simple Data Analytics

-#### Description:
-In this final task, a Python function is implemented to perform data analytics on the machine data.
-The function reads a list of timestamps and values (e.g., machine speed) and calculates various statistics.

-##### Calculations:
-- Average Value: Computes the average of the collected data over the entire period.
-- Maximum and Minimum Values: Identifies the peak and lowest readings for performance monitoring.

-##### Bonus Feature:
-If time permits, the candidate can extend the function to detect anomalies—specifically, any values that deviate by more than 20% from the calculated average.
-This enhances the functionality by providing early warning indicators for potential issues.

-##### Evaluation Criteria:
-- Accuracy of calculations to ensure reliable data analytics.
-- Code efficiency and readability to facilitate future modifications.
-- Bonus points awarded for implementing anomaly detection, adding extra value to the solution.

-# 🛠️ Procedure to Run the Project of project of Task-1 and Task-2
+### 🛠️ Procedure to Run the Project of project of Task-1 and Task-2
 #### Prerequisites
 Before you begin, ensure you have the following installed on your local machine:
 - Python 3.x: Make sure you have Python installed.
 You can download it from the official Python website.